gifuser/LibGifuser/README.md

    ```
    sudo apt-get install build-essential libx11-dev libxfixes-dev
    ```
-2. Install the latest version of [Mono](http://www.mono-project.com) and the package *mono-complete*
+2. Install the latest version of [Mono](http://www.mono-project.com).
+Then, also install the package *mono-complete*
 3. Download sources, download nuget, restore solution and build everything (*pay attention to replace each path in the make line below*)